irtazahashmi/pytspl/README.rst

 - ``simplicial_complex``: Once the raw data is read using the `io` module, it is stored in the `simplicial_complex` data structure.
 This data structure allows us to compute the algebraic properties of the SC.
 This includes computing the incidence matrix, adjacency matrix, Laplacian matrices and many others.
-It also allows for the computation of k-step lower and upper shifting and simplical embeddings of the SC.
+It also allows for the computation of k-step lower and upper shifting and simplicial embeddings of the SC.

 - ``plot``: Offers the functionality to plot an SC in a quick and meaningful way.
 The user can draw the entire